Edgar Berlanga

-Edgar Luis Berlanga Jr. (born May 18, 1997) is an American professional boxer who challenged for the unified super middleweight championship in 2024.
+Edgar Luis Berlanga Jr. (born May 18, 1997) is an American professional boxer.
+He challenged for the unified super middleweight championship in 2024.

 Early life

 Berlanga was born to the large Nuyorican community of Brooklyn, to parents from Puerto Rico.
 He started boxing at the age of 7, As a child, he was a fan of Félix Trinidad, a former world champion who frequently fought at Madison Square Garden.
 When queried about his heritage, Berlanga responded “I feel a hundred percent Puerto Rican [...]
 I was born over there, but belong here.
 I am very Puerto Rican”.
 He also emphasized that most of his family still resides on the islands, and that when he boxes he represents them and its "beautiful flag."

 Amateur career

 Berlanga began boxing at the age of seven, gathering an amateur record of 162–17.

 Professional career

 Early career

 Berlanga made his professional debut on April 29, 2016, scoring a first-round knockout (KO) victory against Jorge Pedroza at Isla San Marcos in Aguascalientes City, Mexico.
 He has gone on to compile a record of 23–2, with 18 knockouts, 16 coming by first-round stoppage.